Meredith Kercher: Student's killer Rudy Guede ends sentence

 Guede was the only person jailed over the notorious sexual assault and murder in Perugia.

-Meredith Kercher's American flat-mate Amanda Knox and her Italian boyfriend were also initially convicted.
+Meredith Kercher's American flatmate Amanda Knox and her Italian boyfriend were also initially convicted.

 Their case ran through the courts for years before they were eventually acquitted on appeal.